Funeral: Finland

-In Finland, religious funerals (hautajaiset) are quite ascetic.
+In Finland, religious funerals (hautajaiset) are quite ascetic and typically follow Lutheran traditions.
 The local priest or minister says prayers and blesses the deceased in their house.
 The mourners (saattoväki) traditionally bring food to the mourners' house.
-Nowadays the deceased is put into the coffin in the place where they died.
+Common current practice has the deceased placed into the coffin in the place where they died.
 The undertaker will pick up the coffin and place it in the hearse and drive it to the funeral home, while the closest relatives or friends of the deceased will follow the hearse in a funeral procession in their own cars.
 The coffin will be held at the funeral home until the day of the funeral.
 The funeral services may be divided into two parts.
 First is the church service (siunaustilaisuus) in a cemetery chapel or local church, then the burial.

 Iceland

 Italy

 The majority of Italians are Roman Catholic and follow Catholic funeral traditions.
 Historically, mourners would walk in a funeral procession to the gravesite; today vehicles are used.